kmc/kmc/README.md

 ### Installing Ruby

-Kosmos has been tested on Ruby 2.0.0, and it is recommended that you use Ruby 2.0.0 or greater.
+KMC has been tested on Ruby 2.0.0, and it is recommended that you use Ruby 2.0.0 or greater.
 Check your version of Ruby using:

 ```sh